lifting-bits/mcsema/docs/BUILDING.md

 If using Visual Studio Express 2013 the Desktop Edition is **ABSOLUTELY REQUIRED**.
 The build will fail without it.

 Do **not** install Intel PIN.
-It wont link correctly.
+It won't link correctly.
 Semantics tests will not be available, but everything else will work.

 ## Get The Source